- Optimizely Feature Experimentation

 Include unique users/visitors, not page views.
 Excludes bot traffic.
 We recommend you get these numbers from internal analytics.
 Note: Provide the average across the year, note the peak.

-If the SDK/snippet runs for most users (for example, feature flags in-app navigation, or experiments on a product detail page layout), this should be 90-100%.
+If the Feature Experimentation SDK or Web snippet runs for most users (for example, feature flags in-app navigation or experiments on a product detail page layout), this should be 90-100%.